 Another favorable form of statistical analysis is known as regression analysis.
 Regression analysis is a very favorable statistical model and quantitative analysis in order to help you see the relationship among variables.
 Regression analysis focuses on the relationship between a dependent variable and one or more dependent variables.
 Specifically, regression analysis helps you to understand how the typical value of the dependent variable changes when any one of the independent variables as varied.
 Most FX charting packages have a regression channel that does the calculation of regression analysis for you and is often easier to access than correlations.

 Regression analysis commonly estimates the conditional expectation or direction of the price of the dependent variable given the independent variable.
 This means the average value of the dependent variable relative to a fixed independent variable.
 This is often shown in a sloping line higher or lower cutting through price in the direction of the trend or in a sideways move the regression line is often flat.

 What Is Needed?

 While mathematical models are beyond the scope of this article, many traders utilize Excel from Microsoft and use the correlation function between the variables over a particular set of time to determine if there is a positive or negative correlation.
-However, many research outlets will put out correlation reports and they can also be found on research terminals like Bloomberg or Reuters.
+However, many research outlets will put out correlation reports and they can also be found on research terminals like Bloomberg.

 In conclusion, statistical analysis is meant to wrap your head around seemingly random variables for a pattern that you can trade.
 Risk must always be managed, but these patterns can last for a long time even without causality existing.
 While seemingly similar, backtesting is the proverbial wolf in sheep’s clothing of often statistical or quantitative analysis.
-It pays to be aware of back testing pitched as statistical modeling because more often than not backtesting is done over idealized data sets which can bring about false confidence, over-leveraging, and potentially large losses when the current environment diverges from the data set.
+It pays to be aware of backtesting pitched as statistical modeling because more often than not backtesting is done using over-idealized data sets which can bring about false confidence, over-leveraging, and potentially large losses when the current environment diverges from the data set.